 Early the following morning , we headed back into the Nyungwe Forest in search of Colobus Monkeys.
 The name “colobus” is derived from the Greek word for “mutilated,” because unlike other monkeys, colobus monkeys do not have thumbs.
 Their beautiful black fur strongly contrasts with the long white mantle, whiskers and beard around the face and the bushy white tail – a photographer’s delight, if only they would keep still!

 We left the forest on a ‘scenic drive’ north to Lake Kivu.
-They are rebuilding the road which will be a great improvement once done, but hey – you are practically ducking and diving around the massive machinery!
+They are rebuilding the road which will be a great improvement once done.
+(Probably done by now).
+But hey – you are practically ducking and diving around the massive machinery!
 We stayed two nights at Paradis Malahide on Lake Kivu, which is the largest of all lakes that fill the valleys of Rwanda.

 Lake Kivu, largest lake in Rwanda…